lespauI/whisper-wrapper/README.md

 5. View and edit the transcription in the editor
 6. Download the transcription using the "Download" button

+### Ongoing Transcription with Silence/Noise Detection

+- Enable "Ongoing transcription" in the Recording tab for streaming updates.
+- During silence/noise the app shows "Listening…" and avoids sending audio to Whisper.
+- Speech triggers chunking with lead‑in; sustained silence stops the chunk with hangover.
+- Only voiced subsegments are sent to Whisper — reducing hallucinations from quiet parts.

+Configure under Settings:
+- VAD Engine: `energy` (default) or `webrtc`
+- VAD Mode: `conservative`, `balanced` (default), or `aggressive`

+More details and guidance: `docs/features/ongoing-transcription-silence-detection.md`

 ### Using Initial Prompt for Better Accuracy

 You can provide an initial prompt to help the transcription model better recognize specific terms, names, or context: